W-2 Frequently Asked Questions

 1. How do I get my Form W-2?

-Current Employees – Your Electronic W-2 will be available by logging into CIS, select the “Employee” page, Select “Payroll, Taxes and Salary, Click on the “View W-2/W-2c Forms” hyperlink.
+Current Employees – Your Electronic W-2 will be available by logging into CIS, in the “Employee” section, click the “Payroll, Taxes and Salary” link, Click on the “View W-2/W-2c Forms” hyperlink.
 If you did not consent to receive your W-2 electronically then your W-2 will be mailed to the current Home Address in CIS by January 31st.

-Former Employees – Your Electronic W-2 will be available by logging into CIS, click on the “Affiliate” page, Select “Payroll, Taxes and Salary, Click on the “View W-2/W-2c Forms” hyperlink.
+Former Employees – Your Electronic W-2 will be available by logging into CIS, in the “Affiliate” section, click the “Payroll, Taxes and Salary” link, Click on the “View W-2/W-2c Forms” hyperlink.
 If you did not consent to receive your w-2 electronically then your W-2 will be mailed to the current Home Address in CIS by January 31st.

 2. I either didn’t receive or lost my W-2 Form, what do I do?

-1 – Login to the University Campus Information System (CIS).
+1 – Login to the University Campus Information Services (CIS).

 2 – Log in with your uNID (University ID number replacing the first “0” with a “u”) and password.
 If you forgot your password, call 801-581-4000 (or 801-587-6000 for Hospital Employees only) to have your password reset.

-3 – After logging in, make sure that you are in your “Employee” or “Affiliate” page.
-Locate “Payroll, Taxes and Salary” tile, Click on the “View W-2/W-2c Forms” hyperlink.
+3 – After logging in, make sure that you are in the “Employee” or “Affiliate” section.
+Click the “Payroll, Taxes and Salary” link, Click on the “View W-2/W-2c Forms” hyperlink.

 4 – W-2 online forms are official IRS documents and should be handled as such.
 The online form will open and print with Adobe Acrobat.